2021 GMC Canyon Trim Levels with Comparisons & Configurations.

 That's where this trim level comparison review should come in handy.
 We will go over the details of each of the 2021 GMC Canyon's trim levels: the Elevation Standard, Elevation, AT4, and Denali.
 Each one offers something different, and we will let you know in the end of this review which one we think will best suit the needs of most drivers.

-Compare the 2021 GMC Canyon Elevation Standard vs Elevation Trim Levels.
-What is the Difference?
+Compare the 2021 GMC Canyon Elevation Standard vs Elevation Trims.
+What is the difference?

 Let's start things off by looking at the Elevation Standard and the Elevation.
 Do not confuse these two trim levels; they definitely have their differences.
 The Elevation Standard comes with a 2.5-L 4-cylinder engine that generates 200 hp and 191 lb-ft of torque.
 A 3.6-L V6 engine is available, and it musters up 308 hp and 275 lb-ft of torque.
 A 6-speed automatic transmission comes standard but can be swapped out for an 8-speed automatic.